cengage/react-magma/README.md

 There is a short version of the format that will pass the `commit-msg` check and a longer version for handling changes that need more explanation and for marking commits that contain breaking changes.

+**TL;DR: It's a good idea to understand the commit message format, but there is a script in place that will walk you through this to make it easier to adhere to this commit format. see the "Tooling" heading below**

+##### Commit message components:

+- type (required)
+- subject
+- description (required)
+- body
+- footer (required _if_ there are breaking changes)

+###### Types

+The type is key in determining how to bump the version number in the next version number change.
+Available types are:

+- `feat` - commit adds a new feature
+- `fix` - commit fixes a bug
+- `docs` - commit changes documentation only
+- `test` - commit adds missing tests or corrects existing tests
+- `refactor` - commit only has refactoring, code has changed but behavior and tests retain original functionality
+- `perf` - like refactor, but the focus is on performance
+- `build` - changes that affect the build system or external dependencies
+- `ci` - commit changes CI configuration files
+- `revert` - reverts a previous commit
+- `style` - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `chore` - other changes that don't modify source or test files

+###### Subject

+The subject is an optional identifier.
+For example, if adding a new feature to a `Modal` component, you might use `modal` as your subject to provide context.

+###### Description

+Short description of the commit.
+The `commitlint` rules enforce a max length of 72 characters for the header, which is made up of the type, subject and description, along with the added characters to match the commit format, for example: `feat(modal):added support for closing via esc key`

+###### Body

+If the short description isn't enough to cover the details of your change, you can add more text in the body to expand on what the commit does and provide all the details you want.

+###### Footer

+The footer is where you designate a breaking change.
+So if you add a feature and that necessitates breaking changes to the existing API, you would use `feat` for the type and in the footer, you would add `BREAKING CHANGE: description of the breaking change`

 ##### Short commit message format

 ```bash